Li Tobler: Depression and suicide: 1971–1975

 In 1971, Giger and Tobler visited director Fredi M. Murer in London.
 Murer filmed a TV documentary, entitled Passagen (1972), about Giger's work.
 The documentary also featured interviews by both Giger and Tobler.
 In the 1972–1973 season, Tobler gained a part in the play My Woman, My Leader and had to travel all around Switzerland.
 Physically and mentally exhausted after 130 performances of the play, weary after the hectic schedule that required extensive touring around the country, Tobler decided to take a leave of absence from the acting profession, as well as from her relationship with Giger.
-In 1974, she opted for leaving him and moving to San Francisco with her American boyfriend.
+In 1974, she opted to leave him and move to San Francisco with her American boyfriend.
 However, 30 days later, she returned to Zürich, claiming to be disappointed in the United States (as well as incapable of adapting to the American lifestyle, according to Giger) and resuming her relationship with the painter.

 Following this incident, Tobler started becoming heavily depressed.
 In sharp contrast to Giger, who was undergoing one of his most energetic artistic periods, Tobler was gradually dissolving in depression and apathy.
 Giger's energy only seemed to depress her more.
 She started contemplating suicide.
 One of her friends, Jörg Stummer, advised her to open her own gallery, as a means of becoming active again.
 Her gallery presented several modern artists, including works by Manon, Walter Pfeiffer and Jürgen Klauke.
 At her last exhibition, entitled Schuhwerke (German for Shoe Works), the guests were invited to appear wearing bizarre shoe creations.
 Giger filmed the guests while wearing a pair of "shoes" hollowed out of fresh loaves of bread.
-Despite Tobler's initial enthusiasm for her new project, after a short period of creative stir, she fell into a lethargic state and committed suicide at the age of 27, on Whit Monday 1975 by shooting herself while in bed, leaving a large note on the floor written "Adieu", per the documentary Dark Star.
+Despite Tobler's initial enthusiasm for her new project, after a short period of creative stir, she fell into a lethargic state and took her own life at the age of 27, on Whit Monday 1975 by shooting herself while in bed.
+She left a large note on the floor reading "Adieu", per the documentary Dark Star.

 Giger was accused by some people of negatively influencing Tobler (who was regularly dealing with depression) with the bleakness and morbidity of his work.
 Nevertheless, Giger was devastated by Tobler's death and felt an emptiness in his life, which was reflected by the even darker tone his work assumed from that point onwards.
 In 1976, the event known as "The Second Celebration of the Four" was held, with Giger and his friends attending, in Ueli Steinle's Ugly Club in Richterswil.
 The event functioned simultaneously as the inauguration of the club and a memorial for Tobler.
 The event included the worshipping of the Four Elements and was claimed as being close to Satanist and Lovecraftian aesthetics.